tilt-dev/tilt.build/docs/faq.md

 [BuildKit](https://github.com/moby/buildkit) is a new build engine in Docker for building container images.

-Tilt will automatically enable Buildkit if your local Docker installation supports it.
+Tilt will automatically enable BuildKit if your local Docker installation supports it.

 BuildKit is supported on Docker v18.06 when Experimental mode is enabled, and on